The 8 principles of The Data Protection Act & GDPR

 Following the DPA is a technical and organisational requirement as per compliance.
 To abide by the law, you must follow the fundamental principles and notify the ICO about your activities because you will have to face legal challenges in minor glitches or security incidents.

-Like GDPR data breach reporting, the Data Protection Act requires the controller to notify the ICO within 72 hours if the personal data gets breached or accessed in any cyber attack.
+Like GDPR data breach reporting, the Data Protection Act requires the controller to notify the ICO within 72 hours if personal data gets breached or accessed in any cyber attack.

 Under the DPA 2018 compliance, the ICO can fine the controller up to 17m GBP or 4% of global turnover consistent with GDPR.